+No-dig gardening has taken off in popularity in recent years and has been promoted as a method for managing weeds, maintaining soil moisture and preventing soil compaction.
 Charles Dowding is one of the go-to examples of no dig gardening in practice.
 Charles is located in Somerset and has run a number of trials comparing dig and no dig gardening.
 Some of these have shown statistical differences in yields, with no dig yields being higher, despite the same amount of organic matter being applied to each area.
+Beds which were not dug also showed lower prevalence of weeds.
+Charles' website and his colleague Stephanie Haggerty's no dig blog provide details about the trials as well as helpful information about how to apply this method at garden scale.